 CoinPoker is a USA- and AUS-friendly, crypto-currency online poker site that opened its virtual doors in late 2017 for play money before debuting real money games in early 2018.
 Unlike most of its peers in the crypto gaming space, this organization has developed its own digital currency, called CHP, used for certain player-advantageous functions.
 At the same time, tables are denominated in ₮ (Tether or USDT).
 Because the value of Tether is tied to the U.S. dollar, the stakes shown are, for all intents and purposes, the equivalent of their values in dollars.

-As opposed to many new poker rooms, this one has some pretty famous names attached to it, like Antanas “Tony G” Guoga, who is listed as an Advisor, and Isabelle Mercier, who is described as Chief Community Manager.
+As opposed to many new poker rooms, this one has some pretty famous names attached to it, like Antanas “Tony G” Guoga and Isabelle Mercier.
 It's heartening to see that this isn't just a fly-by-night operation backed by many anonymous nobodies.

 CoinPoker has developed one relatively scarce feature in peer-to-peer internet poker.
 The random number generator is provably fair, meaning that users can verify that the deal in any given hand is legitimate with an outside, third-party server.
 Provably fair RNGs have increased throughout the online casino world but have yet to make much of an impact where poker is concerned.